gregnomis/dev-site/README.md

 - Use UFW or a firewall to block all ports except 80 and 443.
 - Disable password SSH login, use key-based authentication only.
 - Ensure the backend is never exposed directly — always use Nginx as a reverse proxy.
-- Never expose internal repo paths via logs or responses.
+- Never expose internal repo paths or sensitive data via logs or API responses.
-- Consider disabling public access to your code analysis API without authentication.
-This step was omitted for my site as the json dump only reveals code counts, fragments, and basic server pathways like /opt/...
+- In this site, I allow unauthenticated access to /api/analyze for demonstration purposes only.
+The response contains harmless code stats (like line counts and languages) and basic server paths — but no file contents or private information.
 - Regularly update Node, Nginx, and dependencies to patch vulnerabilities.
 - Run the backend as a non-root user and consider using a process manager like PM2.